 11. Social divisions based on _______ are peculiar to India.

 Ans: Social divisions based on caste are peculiar to India.

-12. Match List I with List II and select the correct Ans: using the codes given below the Lists:
+12. Match List I with List II and select the correct answer using the codes given below the Lists:

-The following benefits can be achieved if you choose the Ch 4 Civics Class 10 NCERT solutions.
+The following benefits can be achieved if you choose Chapter 4 Civics Class 10 NCERT Solutions.

 One of the main reasons why you should take help from Gender, Religion, and Caste Class 10 PDF is that these lessons are available for free download.
 You can use any device such as laptop, mobile phones, and tablets to download the answers and read them on the go.
 The answers are the best quality and will not take up much disk space in your device as well.
 Download the Gender, Religion, and Caste Class 10 CBSE solutions right now.